lkarstensen/stEVE_training/README.md

-# dEVE_training
+# stEVE_training

-Here you can find trainings scripts for autonomous endovascular controllers trained on [dEVE_bench](https://github.com/lkarstensen/eve_bench) environments using the [dEVE_rl](https://github.com/lkarstensen/eve_rl) framework.
+Here you can find trainings scripts for autonomous endovascular controllers trained on [stEVE_bench](https://github.com/lkarstensen/stEVE_bench) environments using the [stEVE_rl](https://github.com/lkarstensen/stEVE_rl) framework.

 You can find the scripts in the folder *training_scripts*.
 Currently it contains the scripts utilized to create the results from **insert paper**.